mnasikin/btw-importer/readme.txt

 1. Download your `.atom` file:
    Blogger → Settings → Back Up → Download → redirects to Google Takeout
 2. Open the BtW Importer menu in WordPress
+3. Read and check the agreement
 3. Upload the `.atom` file from your local storage
-4. Click Start Import
+4. Extract the atom file in second step
+5. Start the migration
 5. Monitor the live progress
 6. Done!
 Your Blogger content is now in WordPress

 == Requirements ==
-* PHP 7.4 or later
+* PHP 8.1 or later
 * cURL PHP Extension
 * `SimpleXML` PHP Extension
 * `allow_url_fopen` enabled